rossetti/RossettiArenaBook/docs/02-Chapter2.md

 $Z \sim$ uniform with minimum of 5 and a maximum of 10 seconds

-Develop an model that can estimate the average total time that it takes to locate a part and can estimate the probability that the time to locate a part exceeds 60 seconds.
+Develop a model that can estimate the average total time that it takes to locate a part and can estimate the probability that the time to locate a part exceeds 60 seconds.
 Base your analysis on 1000 observations.